The History of The Animals, Animals II, Animals III, Animal Tracks,

 2021 - Present Day

-In 2021, because of the damage that had been caused to the ANIMALS III name by the outgoing band members illegally performing as THE ANIMALS, Steve Hutchinson updated the name of his Animals III band to the new name ANIMAL TRACKS and this band continues to tour today throughout the UK and Europe with new band members performing the 'ANIMALS GREATEST HITS' show as a tribute to their previous heritage of the bands The Animals, Animals II and Animals III.
+In 2021, because of the damage that had been caused to the ANIMALS III name by the outgoing band members illegally performing under the name of THE ANIMALS and ANIMALS III, Steve Hutchinson updated the name of his Animals III band to ANIMAL TRACKS and his band continues to tour today throughout the UK and Europe with new band members, recording and performing new original songs, and also performing the 'ANIMALS GREATEST HITS' show as a tribute to their previous heritage of The Animals band.

-The ANIMAL TRACKS band is now touring and performing as
+The ANIMAL TRACKS band is now also touring and performing as

 'The ANIMALS GREATEST HITS show'